JiuTongBro/vqnerf_release/README.md

 conda create --prefix="./geo_env" python=3.6
 conda activate ./geo_env
 pip install -r NeuS-ours2/requirements.txt
 # You may need to manually update the torch-1.8.0 according to your cuda version
+pip install tensorboard
 ```

 Go to the code folder and link the data from the project root: